-Wonderscope Children’s Museum of Kansas City will be celebrating its 30th anniversary in 2019.
+Wonderscope Children’s Museum of Kansas City is celebrating its 30th anniversary in 2019.
 Its history is both fascinating and unique.
 Like each chapter of a book contributes to the plot of its story, each year has contributed to the plot of Wonderscope’s story.

 In 1988, the Johnson County (Kan.)
 Commissioners established a task force to study programs and activities available for children and their families in the local community.
 The study concluded that there was a shortage of hands-on, interactive programs of interest to entire families.